 Both Mastercard and Visa give you what is called the MEP rate, which is almost as good as the blue dollar rate.
 Mastercard will charge you the official rate but refund you the money a few days later; Visa will charge you the MEP rate from the beginning.

-Additionally, you can bring USD (unmarked and untorn hundred dollar bills), which you can exchange at “cuevas” (unofficial exchange houses).
+Alternatively, you can exchange USD at “cuevas” (unofficial exchange houses).
 These will be able to give you the blue dollar rate and any hotel owner will be able to tell you where your nearest one is.
 Souvenir shops in most parts of the country will be able to give you pesos in exchange for dollar bills – although they might not give you the best rate.

 Avoid cash machines.
 Currently, the maximum withdrawal is the equivalent of $15 USD in Argentine pesos and it will cost you $10 USD in fees.